Type 45 Daring Class Destroyer, United Kingdom

 The vessels have the Royal Navy's Outfit DLH active naval offboard decoy system, which includes the Siren decoy, an expendable radiating decoy against radar guided missiles, from BAE Systems.

-The destroyer will also be fitted with a Shaman communications-band electronic support measures (CESM) system.
+The destroyer is also fitted with a Shaman communications-band electronic support measures (CESM) system.

-The COTS (commercial-off-the-shelf) open architecture Shaman systems is being developed by BAE Systems C4ISR Networked Systems & Solutions (NS&S) for the Royal Navy surface vessels.
+The COTS (commercial-off-the-shelf) open architecture Shaman systems were developed by BAE Systems C4ISR Networked Systems & Solutions (NS&S) for the Royal Navy surface vessels.

 Propulsion and power